fernandocastor/fernandocastor.github.io/_posts/2016-04-29-the-many-flavors-of-swift-error-handling.markdown

 {% endhighlight %}
 <!---_ --->

-It is possible to use Swift's forced cast operator (``as!``) to work around this limitation and  account for additional struct and class properties.
-It is only a matter of checking whether the second parameter of the pattern matching operator has the struct type (``Error``, in the examples) and, in case it does, force cast the argument from ``ErrorType`` to the struct type.
+It is possible to use Swift's optional casting operator (``as?``) or its forced variant (``as!``) to work around this limitation and  account for additional struct and class properties.
+For optional casting, all we need to do is use an `` if let ...`` block to cast to ``Error`` and add the struct type-specific code inside the block.
+To use forced casting, we need to check whether the second parameter of the pattern matching operator has the struct type (``Error``, in the examples) and, in case it does, force cast the argument from ``ErrorType`` to the struct type.

 {% highlight swift %}
 struct Error : ErrorType {